 Look, there’s two different ways you can go about doing this: one is to use an app; the other is to do it manually.
 Either way, you may want to consider taking inventory of your expenses.

 Try these lists:

 Once you have these numbers lined up, you’re ready to answer two important questions:

 If your spending or saving levels aren’t where you want them to be, the list you just put together may help you re-prioritize your expenses, to see where you may be able to cut back.
 For example, you may realize that you have been paying for a subscription for the last few months that you haven't been using, so canceling that subscription or finding a less expensive alternative could save you money in the long run.

-If you’re looking for a financial compass of sorts, the 50/30/20 budget rule could provide a strategy for allocating a steady income.
+If you’re looking for a financial compass of sorts, the 50/30/20 budget rule could provide a money management strategy for allocating a steady income.

 Do you understand where your money is going?
 Check.